 There are several kinds of props that player can interact with.
 2 of the most important ones are "Taggables" and "Interactables".
 "Taggables" are the ones that players can shoot with their laser guns and "Interactables" are the ones that players can interact with their VR hands.
 It's important that players can distinguish between different types of props so they can interact with them the way we intend.

-Taggable material is a continuous 3D overlay material which works with all the props in the scene regardless of the object's location and rotation.
+Taggable material is a world space continuous 3D material which works with all the props in the scene regardless of the object's location and rotation.
 Since the material is continuous in space, objects that are close to each other looks like they are under the same piece of texture.

 Interactable material is a world-space material which only takes the object's Z location value into account.
 It is commonly used in many games as indication for something that is interactable.